carlosp420/nymphalidae_diversification/MS.md

 weak phylogenetic signal for some nodes can cause some clades to be absent in some trees and MEDUSA will be unable to estimate any diversification shift (due to a non-existent node).
-This is the reason why MEDUSA estimated net diversification rate splits in more than 95% of the posterior distribution of trees for only four splits: the genus *Ypthima*, the genus *Charaxes*, part of Danaini and part of Ithomiini and the clade *Callicore* + *Diaethria* (Fig. 3), while estimating splits for other lineages in only a fraction of the posterior distribution of trees.
+This is the reason why MEDUSA estimated net diversification rate splits with  more than 90% of probabilities in the sample of trees for only four splits: the genus *Charaxes*, the genus *Ypthima*, part of Ithomiini and the clade *Callicore* + *Diaethria* (Fig. 3), while estimating splits for other lineages with much lower probability.

 The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in @wahlberg2009.
-Therefore our MEDUSA analyses recovered an increase in net diversification rate in more than 95% of the posterior distribution of trees (Fig. 3).
+Therefore our MEDUSA analyses recovered an increase in net diversification rate with probability higher than 90% in the posterior distribution of trees (Fig. 3).

 ### Hostplant use and diversification in Nymphalidae